mikavilpas/yazi.nvim/README.md

     open_file_function = function(chosen_file, config, state) end,

     -- customize the keymaps that are active when yazi is open and focused.
 The -- defaults are listed below.
+Note that the keymaps simply hijack input and -- they are never sent to yazi, so only try to map keys that are never -- needed by yazi.
+    --
-Also:
+    -- Also:
     -- - use e.g. `open_file_in_tab = false` to disable a keymap
-    -- - you can customize only some of the keymaps if you want keymaps = {
+    -- - you can customize only some of the keymaps (not all of them) keymaps = {
       show_help = '<f1>',
       open_file_in_vertical_split = '<c-v>',